 St. Anne’s Catholic Primary School – Mathematics Curriculum Statement

 At St. Anne’s Catholic School we want every child to be happy and enthusiastic learners of mathematics, and to be eager to achieve their very best in order to fulfil their God-given talents.
-We firmly believe that the recipe for success is high quality first-wave teaching in mathematics, which is central to the life of our happy, caring school.
+We firmly believe that the recipe for success is high quality first-wave teaching in mathematics (which is rooted in problem-solving) which is central to the life of our happy, caring school.

 Intent – What we are trying to achieve?

 Our principal aim is that children leave St. Anne’s Catholic Primary School as excellent problem solvers in mathematics who have experienced interesting and exciting real life problems in lessons.
 Pupils see learning in mathematics as an ongoing process not a one off event.
 Staff at St Anne's see maths as a universal language that describes how our world works; crosses cultural boundaries; supports us in effectively carrying out a myriad of day-to-day tasks and facilitates our being able to discuss/hypothesise things that aren’t even possible.

 · Children will meet the National Curriculum expectations in mathematics, which will be taught by highly- enthusiastic qualified staff who will support children to develop mastery of concepts and inspire enthusiasm and interest in mathematics.

 · Children will study a high quality mastery maths curriculum that is both challenging and enjoyable.

 · Children will develop into independent learners with inquisitive minds who have secure mathematical foundations and an interest in problem solving.